-What Can a Handyman Do in Cheyenne, Wyoming?
+What Can a Handyman Do Without a License in Cheyenne, Wyoming?

 Wyoming does not have a single, statewide “general contractor license” for typical handyman/general construction work; most regulation happens through (1) local building permits/inspections and (2) state/city trade licensing for electrical/plumbing/HVAC.
 In Cheyenne (Laramie County), you should expect to need a City of Cheyenne business license and building permits for many projects even if you’re a one-person handyman.
 There is no widely-used statewide “handyman under $X” exemption for general contracting; instead, the key limits come from trade-license laws (electrical/plumbing/HVAC) and permit requirements.